mapr-demos/HiveJDBCExample/README.md

 # To build and run

 1. Clone this repo.
-2. Edit the JDBC URL to your liking.
+2. Edit the JDBC URL in `src/main/java/HiveJDBCExample.java` to your liking.
 3. `mvn package`
 4. Use `maprlogin` to obtain your ticket: `maprlogin password`
 5. Run: